sourcegraph/sourcegraph-accounts-sdk-go/README.md

 ```

 > [!note]
-> Please submit all issues to the [Core Services project](https://linear.app/sourcegraph/team/CORE/all) on Linear.
+> Please reach out to [#discuss-core-services](https://sourcegraph.slack.com/archives/C05GJPTSZCZ) for questions and help, and when guided, submit all issues to the [Core Services project](https://linear.app/sourcegraph/team/CORE/all) on Linear.

 ## Authentication